Training structure

 Knowledge and understanding of the molecular mechanisms underlying the relationship between a plant and its biotic environment.

-Moreover, although oriented towards the study of biotic interactions, at the end of this course, the student will also have acquired skills in the main thematic fields ranging from physiology to genetics, epigenetics to plant improvement.
+In addition, although oriented towards the study of biotic interactions, by the end of this course students will also have acquired skills in the main thematic fields ranging from physiology to genetics, epigenetics and plant improvement.

-A competence in the use of current research tools will also be acquired (statistics, modeling, database management...)
+Skills in the use of current research tools (statistics, modeling, database management, etc.) will also be acquired.

 Program

-The Plant-Microorganism Interactions (PMI) course includes 4 semesters (120 ECTS) with specific teaching units (UE) and others shared with the 3 other Plant courses (BiPa, BPT, MEV).
-The list and details of the content of each of the UEs of the master is available on the website of the Faculty of Sciences.
+The Plant-Microorganism Interactions (PMI) course comprises 4 semesters (120 ECTS), with specific teaching units and others shared with the 3 other Plant courses (BiPa, BPT, MEV).
+The list and detailed content of each of the Master's courses is available on the Faculty of Science website.

-The first semesters of M1 and M2 are devoted to academic teaching.
-The second semesters are mainly dedicated to internships (in the laboratory or in a company) in the thematic fields of the course and in line with the student's professional project.
-It should be noted that all the practical work of the disciplinary UEs of semester 1 are grouped together in a dedicated UE at the very beginning of semester 2.
+The first semesters of M1 and M2 are devoted to academic courses.
+The second semesters are mainly devoted to internships (in laboratories or companies) in the thematic fields of the course and in line with the student's career plan.
+It should be noted that all the practical work of semester 1's disciplinary units is grouped together in a dedicated unit at the very start of semester 2.

-A study or internship mobility (ERASMUS), over one or two semesters, is greatly facilitated thanks to the very large network of partnerships between the University of Montpellier and European universities.
+Study or internship mobility (ERASMUS), for one or two semesters, is greatly facilitated by the extensive network of partnerships between the University of Montpellier and European universities.

 3 credits